-Option rtend-subtype (see "rtend-subtype" on page 252) allows you to define an "end-of-routing" notification by specifying the subtype that T-Server uses to change the call state.
+The configuration option, rtend-subtype, allows you to define an "end-of-routing" notification by specifying the subtype that T-Server uses to change the call state.

-In release 7.2, T-Server understands both CTIM and CIM messages with subtype $\{RTEND\}\{CCT\ number\}$ and generates EventRouteUsed if there was prior EventRouteRequest from the same CCT.
+In release 7.2, T-Server understands both CTIM and CIM messages with subtype {RTEND} { CCT number} and generates an EventRouteUsed event if there was a prior EventRouteRequest event from the same CCT.